zencoder/zencoder-rb/README.markdown

     Zencoder::HTTP::NetHTTP.skip_setting_root_cert_path = true

-## Advanced JSON and XML
+## Advanced JSON

-### Alternate JSON and XML Libraries
+### Alternate JSON Libraries

-This library uses the `activesupport` gem to encode and decode JSON.
-The latest versions of ActiveSupport allow you to change the libraries used to decode JSON and XML.
+This library uses the `multi_json` gem to encode and decode JSON.
+This fantastic gem lets you swap out the JSON backend at will and includes a working JSON encoder/decoder.
+You can check the [MultiJson](https://github.com/intridea/multi_json) project for more information on how to accomplish this.

-You can change the JSON decoding backend for ActiveSupport in Rails 2.3 like so:

-    ActiveSupport::JSON.backend = "JSONGem"

-Or change the XML decoding backend for ActiveSupport in Rails 2.3 like so:

-    ActiveSupport::XmlMini.backend = "Nokogiri"